Nara (city): Issues

-A 2009 study by Harumi Torii, assistant professor of wildlife management at Nara University of Education, in which necropsies of deceased shika deer in Nara park were conducted, found that the deer in Nara park were malnourished from not having enough grass to eat, and eating too many rice crackers and other human food.
+A 2009 study by Harumi Torii, assistant professor of wildlife management at Nara University of Education, in which necropsies of deceased sika deer in Nara park were conducted, found that the deer in Nara park were malnourished from not having enough grass to eat, and eating too many rice crackers and other human food.
 The rice crackers commonly fed to the deer lack fiber and other nutrients deer require, so when the deer eat too many rice crackers it causes the gut microbiome in the deer to become unbalanced, among other problems.

-7 out of 8 deer dissected had a “kidney fat index” (which measures how much fat has attached to the kidneys) below 40%, which indicates malnutrition.
-And of those 7, some had kidney fat below 10%, which indicates starvation.
-Compared to male shika deer outside of Nara park, which weigh about 50 kilograms on average, the male shika deer in Nara park only weigh 30 kilograms on average.
+Seven out of eight deer dissected had a "kidney fat index" (which measures how much fat has attached to the kidneys) below 40%, which indicates malnutrition.
+And of those seven, some had kidney fat below 10%, which indicates starvation.
+Compared to male shika deer outside Nara park, which weigh about 50 kilograms on average, the male sika deer in Nara park only weigh 30 kilograms on average.
 The color of the femoral marrow in Nara park’s deer was also abnormal, indicating malnourishment.

 When living deer in Nara park were observed during the study, it was discovered that rice crackers made up about one third of the average deer’s diet in Nara park, with grass making up about two thirds.
 The deer have become so excessively numerous in Nara park, that there isn’t enough grass in the park for all of them to live entirely on grass, creating a dependency on humans for rice crackers.
 This lack of grass also causes the deer to resort to eating garbage and plants that they would not normally eat.

 The deer in Nara park have become overpopulated due to being fed by people frequently, and having few predators and the deer have caused extensive damage to trees (by feeding on bark), bamboo (by eating their shoots), and other plants in the park.

 Additionally, the deer have become aggressive towards humans in their solicitation of food (which leads to people getting injured by deer), aggressive towards each other in competition for rice crackers, and have lost their fear of predators in general.

 For these reasons, tourists may want to consider not feeding the deer in Nara park, and simply observe them instead.